stefan-spittank/miro-affinity-diagram-tools/README.md

 ## How to build the app:

-Run `yarn run build` or `npm run build` and this will generate a static output inside `dist/` which you can host on static hosting service.
+Run `yarn run build` and this will generate a static output inside `dist/` which you can host on static hosting service.

 ### About the app